SEPVAL 2023

 Two lists have been curated for this challenge:

-Please see the FAQ at the end of the Rules of Participation presentation available on the google drive to see reasoning behind the choices of the SEP event and non-event periods.
+Please see the FAQ at the end of the Rules of Participation presentation to see reasoning behind the choices of the SEP event and non-event periods.

 The curated SEP lists are located in the google drive in the EventLists folder.
 This lists contain proton, flare, and CME information.
 There are 3D CME parameters from DONKI and M2M along with 2D CME parameters from CDAW and CACTus.